19jyun/adjust_reg/README.md

 - Hence, green/yellow area, along with the changed maximum width/height, should be adjusted (Same slider, but different max length and rate of change)

 Keyboard
-- Keymapping (Remapping)
+- Keymapping (Remapping) - completed
-- Disabling certain keys
+- Disabling certain keys - Not started (probably add it to Keymapping?)
-- Macros potentially?
+- shortcuts - having works on saving the shortkey key combinations and dynamic size for dropdown combobox
-- Support MacOS mapping?
+- Support MacOS mapping? - not necessary

 Battery discharge rate
-- Change polling rate
+- Change polling rate - should be done in settings

 Taskbar
 - Control transparency